MW89/GACD_Samsung/README.md

 The R script run_analysis.R provides enough comments which contain all relevant information.

-The file "features_info.txt" from the original data contains further descriptions and can be used as a *code book*.
+The file "code book.txt" is a modified version of "features_info.txt" from the original data and contains further descriptions.

 > Having the unzipped folder "UCI HAR Dataset" in the working directory is **required** to run the "run_analysis.R" script.